vivekhazra/RenEener/README.md

 # Introduction
 The purpose of this script is to produce NetCDF files for renewal/wind energy from NCUM Global model outputs.
-Pressure level variables are derived using the Exner interpolation tool developed at NCMRWF jointly by Dr. Mansi Bhowmik, Dr. A. Jaykumar and Dr. Saji Mohandas.
+Pressure level variables are derived using the Exner interpolation tool developed at NCMRWF jointly by Dr. Mansi Bhowmik, Dr. A. Jaykumar, and Dr. Saji Mohandas.
+# Team:
+V Hazra, Sushant Kumar, Raghavendra Ashrit, Priya Singh
+# Details
-Team: V Hazra, Sushant Kumar, Raghavendra Ashrit, Priya Singh Following are the sub-scripts of this main script:
+Following are the sub-scripts of this main script:
 1. input.sh
 2. y-SUBMIT-SUBMIT-RE-SURF.pbs